cedmandocdoc/agos/README.md

 Propagate the values received whenever `fn` returns true.

 - Arguments:
-  - `fn` type function, will propagate if returns true.
+  - `fn`: function that indicates what it will propagate.
 - Return: Stream

 ---